 All communications are treated as highly confidential

-Our technologies for protecting doctors, hospitals, and laboratories
+Our technologies for protecting healthcare

 As an upstream filter, Myra Web Application Security protects your web applications.
 Malicious traffic is filtered before it reaches your servers or cloud architecture.
 Using Myra’s multi-fingerprinting features, any applications attempting to access the servers are clearly identified and displayed in Myra Analytics.